Expertise

 Changes Since Our Last Review

-• The Pentaho Report Designer now makes it very easy to set up connectivity to a wide variety of data sources, putting it on par with Jaspersoft and ahead of BIRT.
-It provides guidance on connecting to nearly 40 databases via JDBC (see screenshot).
+• The Pentaho Report Designer now makes it very easy to set up connectivity to a wide variety of data sources, putting it ahead of Jaspersoft and BIRT.
+It provides guidance on connecting to 47 databases via JDBC (see screenshot) including added support for MongoDB and Impala.

 Figure 1 - Pentaho Connectivity